K4rlous/Java-Projects/README.md

 # Java-Projects

 A repository containing various Java projects, ranging from **native Java applications** to projects using frameworks like **Spring**.
-Each project is organized in its own folder and can be compiled and executed independently.

 ---